mavenugo/docker-bench/README.md

 Please check in each directory for additional instructions for the type of benchmarks.

+All suites assume docker is already installed and running.

 ## Benchmark Suites

 Each directory is its own suite.